How Much Does Christmas Lighting Installation Cost?

 Type of Lighting and Design Complexity

-• Traditional string lights: Affordable but less energy-efficient, requiring more replacements over time.
+• Traditional string lights: Inexpensive but less energy efficient.

 Installation Height and Accessibility